SDN Children’s Services

 Role of the Boards

-The Board of SDN meets at least ten times per year, and meetings include regular reports and presentations from the Senior Leadership Team.
-The CFS Board meets at least four times each year.
+The Board of SDN meets at least ten times per year, and the CFS Board meets at least four times each year.
+Both boards receive regular reports and presentations from the Senior Leadership Team on the operations of the business.

 The Board of SDN appoints the Chief Executive Officer and sets the scope of her authority to establish and administer all services, budgets and finances, and to otherwise manage the organisation.